To learn more, read the Zscaler Cloud Browser Isolation data sheet.

 Less Management Hassle

-Deploy and manage in seconds, leveraging Zscaler Client Connector or an agentless option to route traffic through the Zscaler Zero Trust Exchange™ with native Cloud Browser Isolation integration.
+Deploy and manage in seconds, leveraging Zscaler Client Connector or an agentless option to route traffic through the Zscaler Zero Trust Exchange™ with its native Browser Isolation integration.

 Universal Compatibility